 One reason I was interested in seeing it is because when J and I took our mammoth trip through the US in 2016, we stopped in Dubuque, Iowa, where the old jail – now a museum – is also an Egyptian revival Building.
 I read then, and several times since, that it is one of only three such structures left in the US.
 But is this one of those things you read on the internet that is incorrect and just keeps getting perpetuated?
 It seems there are considerably more than three still around, especially if you count masonic temples and theaters.
 What is the defining criteria?
 Perhaps someone can enlighten me.

 Popular lore says Richmond got its name because the view from Libby Hill reminded plantation owner and city founder William Byrd II, of Richmond-upon-Thames in Surrey, just outside London.
-As I used to live near that esteemed English borough, I went to the exact spot overlooking the James river to see if I concurred.
-I can attest that both have a river and both are green though I didn’t really go to see the view, I went because Church Hill is one of the oldest parts of the city with some elegant Italianate, Federal, Greek Revival and Queen Anne houses.
+As I used to live near that esteemed English borough, I went to the exact spot overlooking the James river to see if I concurred and I can attest that both have a river and both are green.
+I didn’t really go to see the view, I went because Church Hill is one of the oldest parts of the city with some elegant Italianate, Federal, Greek Revival and Queen Anne houses.
 Also because we wanted to taste the famous pastries at Sub Rosa, an outstanding bakery that stone-grinds its own wheat and rye.
 When we showed up for breakfast the place was packed and half the pastries were already sold out, but fortunately there was a pain au chocolat left which J said was one of the best he’d ever eaten and he is a connoisseur.

 By this time my whole itinerary was out of whack because of the heat.
 We had intended to visit cemeteries – truly – to see the graves of the Allan family who took the young Edgar Poe in when he was orphaned and Elizabeth Van Lew, who lived in Richmond during the Civl War and was one of the Union’s most daring spies.
 And we had planned to visit Hollywood cemetery where two US presidents are buried and where one fellow in the National Park told me he hopes to end up when his time comes.
 It certainly has a lovely location overlooking the river – so important don’t you think?

 We did none of this and instead walked the streets of Carytown, 8 blocks of individual shops, cafes, bars, restaurants, day spas and hairdressers.
-It wasn’t any cooler than the cemetery would have been but there were watering holes, including the CanCan Brasserie http://www.cancanbrasserie.com After a cold beer we set off for Chop Suey secondhand bookstore, so-called because it used to be a Chinese restaurant.
+It wasn’t any cooler than the cemetery would have been but there were watering holes, including the CanCan Brasserie.
+After a cold beer we set off for Chop Suey secondhand bookstore, so-called because it used to be a Chinese restaurant.
 We did not spend as long as we might have because en route I saw a chocolate brown raffia sunhat in a boutique called Ruby.
 As it is exactly what I have been looking for since forever I went in and bought it.
 And then I saw some other things, as you do.
-In the evening we stayed in the area and had dinner at Spoonbread Bistro https://spoonbreadbistro.com a cool spot with Frank Lloyd Wright-like stained glass windows, where over cocktails and southern-inspired food we sat upstairs and half-watched the end of Ninotchka and The Wizard of Oz – a movie I had never seen – on a TV behind the bar.
+In the evening we stayed in the area and had dinner at Spoonbread Bistro a cool spot with Frank Lloyd Wright-like stained glass windows, where over cocktails and southern-inspired food we sat upstairs and half-watched the end of Ninotchka and The Wizard of Oz – a movie I had never seen – on a TV behind the bar.
 It was perfect, because quite aside from movies being a huge improvement over sports (to my mind), I was not obliged to bellow at J across the table in order to be heard.
 In most DC restaurants such a courtesy belongs in the past and it is now mandatory to shriek at your dining partner sitting less than two feet away because of the infernal din.

 We took a detour on the way home and went to Appomattox.
 J had never been and to better get a feel for the whole site we downloaded the Appomattox Battle App which outlines the story of the last days of the war and the events leading up to Lee’s surrender to Ulysses Grant at Appomattox on April 9, 1865.
 This more or less ended the war but as a formal peace treaty was never signed, it arguably allowed for the cult of veneration that later grew up around Lee and other confederate generals.
-In 1868, the Union general George Thomas said, ” the crime of treason might be covered with a counterfeit varnish of patriotism so that precipitators of the rebellion might go down in history hand in hand with the defenders of the government.”
+In 1868, the Union general George Thomas said, “the crime of treason might be covered with a counterfeit varnish of patriotism so that precipitators of the rebellion might go down in history hand in hand with the defenders of the government.”

 As we walked from the car park, a plaque pointing out the location of the Isbell House explained, “A bachelor, Isbell had four sons with his housekeeper, an enslaved woman, Louisa “Kitty” (Patterson) Isbell.”
 Lewis Isbell was the Commonwealth’s attorney from 1847-67 and represented Appomattox at both secession conventions in 1861 where he voted for secession.
-Isbell moved to Missouri in 1872 and although the plaque does not explain why, a tiny bit sleuthing revealed that he was censured and suspended by his local church in 1870, for “conduct unbecoming a Christian and an officer” and was more or less forced to leave Virginia.
+Isbell moved to Missouri in 1872 and although the plaque does not explain why, a tiny bit sleuthing revealed that he was censured and suspended by his local church in 1870, for “conduct unbecoming a Christian and an officer” and he was more or less forced to leave Virginia.
 It might have been because, unusually for the time, Isbell acknowledged paternity of his black children.
 Whatever the reason, all four sons went with him but Kitty Patterson stayed in Virginia and seems later to have married an Isbell relative, with whom she had another family.